LiviuCP/goToScriptsPython/README.md

 The navigation to the chosen entry is performed by entering < followed by entry number.
 Please note that the number should be valid, i.e. it needs to be a valid integer pointing to one of the listed entries.
 If the entry number is out-of-range or contains invalid (non-numeric) characters, then an error will be triggered.
 The user should correct the input and retry.

 The quick history might also contain commands if a recent commands history is available.
-To access a command enter character - followed by the entry number.
+To access a command enter character '-' followed by the entry number.
 This will trigger the execution of the chosen command.
+In order to edit it prior to executing, enter character '+' followed by entry number.
 Same rules apply regarding entry number validity and quick history enablement as for navigation.

 By default the quick history is disabled, so it doesn't clutter the main menu unnecessarily.
 To enable it, enter option :q from main navigation page or another menu.
 To disable it, enter the same option again.
 Please note that the quick history is persistent during the entire session unless disabled.
 It goes off when exiting the script.